Attewood History, Family Crest & Coats of Arms

 Distinguished members of the family include Thomas Attwood, English Master of Gonville and Caius College, Cambridge University (1426-1454.)

-Peter Atwood (1643-1712), was an English Dominican friar from Warwickshire; he was several...
-Another 29 words (2 lines of text) are included under the topic Early Attewood Notables in all our PDF Extended History products and printed products wherever possible.
+Another 92 words (7 lines of text) are included under the topic Early Attewood Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Attewood family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Attewood were among those contributors: Thomas Attwood who settled in Virginia in 1663; Joane Attwood settled in Barbados in 1664; Richard Attwood settled in Barbados (with his wife and servant) in 1680.
 In Newfoundland, Esau, was the owner of a fishing room at Pond Island, Greenspond Harbour, in 1778.